nukata/lisp-in-go/IMPLEMENTATION-NOTES.md

   (which does not include special forms such as `lambda` and `setq` since they are not variables).

-- `*version*` has a value of 3-elements list: the version number, the implementing language, and the name of implementation.
+- `*version*` is a three-element list: the (internal) version number, the implementing language, and the name of implementation.

 - The special form (`macro` _args_ _body_) evaluates to an anonymous function, or _macro expression_, in the global environment.
   When you apply the macro expression to a list of actual arguments, the arguments will not be evaluated and the result of the application will be evaluated again.
   A variable bound to a macro expression works as a _macro_.

 - `defmacro` is a macro which binds a variable to a macro expression.

 - `defun` is a macro which binds a variable to a lambda expression.

 - `let` is a macro which applies a lambda expression to a list of initial values of variables.

 - Free symbols within a macro expression will not be captured when the expression is applied (i.e., when the macro is expanded).

 By the last feature above, you can avoid variable captures in any macro definitions, provided that you use the result of `(gensym)` for any symbol newly introduced to the expansion result.
 See [lisp-in-dart/IMPLEMENTATION-NOTES §5](https://github.com/nukata/lisp-in-dart/blob/master/IMPLEMENTATION-NOTES.md#5).

 ----------------------------------------